Arkantik/ikusa_logger/README.md

 4. Wait for the build process to complete (this may take several minutes)
 5. When finished, you'll find the executable in `dist/ikusa-logger/ikusa-logger-win_x64.exe`

+> [!Note]
-> **Note**: The first build may take few minutes as it downloads and installs all necessary dependencies.
+> The first build may take few minutes as it downloads and installs all necessary dependencies.

 ---